Updated June 13th, 2019.

 On every backpackers bucket list, there must be at least one glacier.
 And if you’re planning to travel in Argentina, then no doubt the Perito Moreno Glacier is on there!

-When planning our trip, we knew that a visit to the Perito Moreno Glacier had to be on the itinerary.
+When planning our trip to Argentina, we knew that a visit to the Perito Moreno Glacier had to be on the itinerary.
 The question was how to visit?
-There were heaps of companies selling the package; coach to the glacier, boat trip, access to the trails.
+There were heaps of companies selling the package from the nearest town of El Calafate; coach to the glacier, boat trip, access to the trails.
 But one stood out more than others – Patagonia Backpacker’s Alternative Tour.

 So what made this trip ‘alternative’?

 Picked up at 8am prompt for an early start, we hopped onto the mini bus with just 10 other people and were warned that it was about to get bumpy.
-Instead of taking the usual route (paved roads) to the glacier, this bus trip was taking the alternative route along a dirt track.
-All the way!
+Instead of taking the usual route (paved roads) to the glacier, this bus trip was taking the alternative route along a dirt track through the mountains.
+All the way to the glacier!

 The beauty of this road is the scenery.
 Either side there is a spectacular view of the Patagonian Steppe (otherwise known as the Patagonian Desert), an incredible landscape that’s so dry it’s almost barren.
 Our guide, Romena, told us that this was the 9th largest desert in the world, and the largest in Argentina.

 “Keep your eyes open!” said our guide.
 And so we did!
-During the journey we spotted a lone guanaco (closely related to the llama) as well as mountain hares with their enormous ears, a falcon in its nest on a calafate bush, black chested buzzard eagles and more.
+During the journey we spotted a lone guanaco (closely related to the llama) as well as mountain hares with their enormous ears, a falcon in its nest, black chested buzzard eagles and more.
 Road kill on this deserted road proves to be the perfect feasting spot for scavenger birds!

 Looking after sheep in Patagonia is no easy job!
 They only live six years due to the harsh climate, and each one needs 4 to 6 hectares to graze on due to the grass lacking nutrients.
 In fact, Romena our guide told us that the sheep lose all their teeth because the grass is so tough!

 All of a sudden the bus came to an abrupt stop – “look!”
-Gauchos were rounding up sheep in a field at the side of the road, not a site you see often and we could tell how excited Romena was to be able to show us this.
+Gauchos were rounding up sheep in a field at the side of the road, not a sight that you see often.
+We could tell how excited Romena was to be able to show us this.
 We piled off the bus and watched quietly from the side of the road as the gauchos called to each other, and moved the sheep up the road.
 A magical experience.

 The final stop was at the Perito Moreno Glacier Walkways.
 Here there were a selection of trails, graded by length of time it took to walk them.
 Our guide explained each, and showed us where to go, then left us to explore…

-Two blissful hours spent gazing at this incredible natural wonder, soaking up the glacier sun, and listening to the sounds of this moaning, groaning beast.
+Two blissful hours spent gazing at this incredible natural wonder from the walkways, soaking up the glacier sun, and listening to the sounds of this moaning, groaning beast.
 Just sitting, watching, listening.
 Amazing.

 The Alternative Perito Moreno Glacier trip is NOT TO BE MISSED.
 This is one occasion when splashing the cash really does pay off, and you’ll never forget the experiences you have and things you learn on this adventure.